 Losing weight with real food isn’t complicated.
-These 4 reasons explain why real food supports healthy weight loss over the typical “diet” food on the market.
-Learn more about how to start eating real food with my 30 Minute Dinners meal plans!
+These 4 reasons explain why whole foods support healthy weight loss over the typical “diet” food on the market.
+Learn more about how to start eating real food with my 30-Minute Dinners meal plans!

 Did you make a New Year’s resolution to lose weight this year?
 I’ve made that one before, back before I quit making resolutions altogether.